Down Syndrome: Age-Adjusted Ultrasound Risk Assessment (Nyberg AAURA)

-Genetic sonography has been used to adjust age-related a priori risk for Down syndrome and improve detection in some settings.
+This calculator is updated to use the original Nyberg age-adjusted ultrasound risk assessment (AAURA) model for second-trimester Down syndrome risk estimation.
 Isolated soft markers may have limited impact in low-risk populations, and patients with high a priori risk should consider diagnostic testing regardless of a normal ultrasound.
+The calculator should not be used to "revise" a negative or positive cfDNA result by simply multiplying these historical ultrasound likelihood ratios.

 How to use:

-1) Enter mid-trimester a priori risk (1 in N), or select maternal age and click “Use Maternal Age”.
+1) Use only when there has been no prior cfDNA/NIPT result.
+Enter the mid-trimester a priori risk (1 in N), or select maternal age and click "Use Maternal Age."

-3) Click “Calculate Posterior Probability” to obtain the patient-specific risk (1 in N).
+3) Click "Calculate Likelihood Ratio" and then "Calculate Posterior Probability" to obtain the patient-specific risk (1 in N).

-1) Enter mid-trimester a priori risk (1 in N), or select maternal age and click “Use Maternal Age”.
+1) Use only when there has been no prior cfDNA/NIPT result.
+Enter the mid-trimester a priori risk (1 in N), or select maternal age and click "Use Maternal Age."

-3) Click “Calculate Posterior Probability” to obtain the patient-specific risk (1 in N).
+3) Click "Calculate Likelihood Ratio" and then "Calculate Posterior Probability" to obtain the patient-specific risk (1 in N).

 References